YSR Bond Qubit in a Double Quantum Dot with cQED Operation: Qubit Noise and Sweetspots

 \section{Qubit Noise and Sweetspots}

 In this section we discuss the predominant sources of noise to the YSR bond qubit.
-We focus on slowly varying noise associated with the zero frequency component of the noise spectrum, $S_{\chi}(\omega\rightarrow 0)$, for $1/f$ noise which is typically present in capacitively coupled gates and in Overhauser fields from magnetic impurities~\cite{Petta2005Sep, Kuhlmann2013Sep}.
+We focus on slowly varying noise associated with the zero frequency component of the noise spectrum, $S_{\chi}(f\rightarrow 0)$, for $1/f$ noise which is typically present in capacitively coupled gates and in Overhauser fields from magnetic impurities~\cite{Petta2005Sep, Kuhlmann2013Sep}.
 These sources act as a random initialization of system parameters for each run, and in measurements where many runs are sampled they will influence the average outcome~\cite{Ithier2005Oct}.
 First, we focus our attention on the couplings $\Gamma_{L/R}$ and $t_d$ which we expect, due to the bond nature of the qubit, to constitute the primary source of noise.
 To obtain a conservative estimate we assume that typical capacitive gates experience gaussian voltage fluctuations with variance $\sigma_V\sim 0.2$~mV \cite{Hays2021Jul, Pita-Vidal2023May}, and from Ref.~\cite{EstradaSaldana2020Nov} (See Fig.~4 and Fig.~7) we find an approximate change of $\Gamma_R\in \left[0.3, 0.8\right]$~meV for a gate voltage change of $V_g\in \left[-0.5, -2.0 \right]$~V in the kind of device we are modelling.
-As both $\Gamma_{L/R}$ and $t_d$ describes wave-function overlap, which is controlled by gating a barrier, we for simplicity assume they have similar noise.
-Further assuming that both $t_d$ and $\Gamma_{L/R}$ changes linearly as a function of gate, we get the following noise,
+As both $\Gamma_{L/R}$ and $t_d$ describes wave-function overlap, which is controlled by gating a barrier, we assume for simplicity that they have similar noise.
+Further assuming that both $t_d$ and $\Gamma_{L/R}$ changes linearly as a function of gate, we get the following noise

-These numbers also depend on the exactness of the models fitting the aforementioned experiments, and should in that light be regarded as fairly rough estimates.
-Nonetheless using these numbers we find the following standard deviations on qubit parameters,
+These numbers also depend on the exactness of the models fitting the aforementioned experiments and neglects the exponential dependence on gate, typical of a tunnel junction, and should in that light be regarded as fairly rough estimates.
+Nonetheless using these numbers we find the following standard deviations on qubit parameters